hmlongco/Resolver/Documentation/Resolving.md

 Used in this fashion, Resolver would technically be acting as a *Service Locator*.

-There are pros and cons to the Service Locator approach, the primary two being less code vs having your view controllers "know" about Resolver.
+There are pros and cons to the Service Locator approach, the primary two being writing less code vs having your view controllers and other objects "know" about Resolver.

 ## Resolve using the Resolving protocol

-Any object can implement and user the Resolving protocol, as shown in the folllowing two examples:
+Any object can implement and use the Resolving protocol, as shown in the folllowing two examples:

 ```
 class MyViewController: UIViewController, Resolving {